evglevdorovich/2022-02-otus-spring-Levdorovich/README.md

 1. 1st Homework localized in testing directory
 2. 2nd Homework localized in testing directory in branch homework2
 3. 3d Homework localized in testing directory in branch homework3
+4. 4th Homework localized in testing directory in branch homework4